heinzwittenbrink/slides-intro2html/intro2html.md

 - Living, extensible, *webby* standard
 - Closely related to other standards
 - Focused on accessibility and device-neutrality, *degrowth-fit*

+# Design principles

+## Content first

+- Separation of content and presentation
+- Descriptive markup of content
+- Additional markup for machines

+## Progressive enhancement

+- Accessibility and future friendliness
+- Universal usability of the content
+- Device independence

 # Standardization